ISISComputingGroup/ibex_developers_manual/FZJ_Fermi_chopper.md

-# FZJ fermi chopper, as used on MERLIN and MAPS
+# FZJ fermi chopper, as used on MERLIN, MAPS and MARI

 This device has a relatively complex IOC due to some communication issues we have had with the chopper.
 The following things are non-standard:
 - Custom checksum algorithm in stream device.
 This is specific to this fermi chopper.